leofavre/canivete/docs/index.md

 ### <a name="ignore">`ignore (domEls, eventStr, callback, [useCapture])`</a>

 Removes one or more event listeners from one or more DOM elements at once.
-This function is a wrapper for [`Element.removeEventListener()`](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/removeEventListener) that accepts a space-separated event names string and a group of target DOM elements.
+The function is a wrapper for [`Element.removeEventListener()`](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/removeEventListener) that accepts a space-separated event names string and a group of target DOM elements.